MichaelCurrin/dev-cheatsheets/cheatsheets/artificial-intelligence/feature-comparison.md

 # Feature comparison

-A comparison of popular GenAI tools and what their capabilities are, so you can pick one or more tools for your needs.
-Only the generic tools are covered here, not specialized tools like the AI coding assistants.
+A comparison of the top 4 general-purpose GenAI platforms, covering the capabilities of each so can pick one for your needs.

 - [Links to services](#links-to-services)
 - [Features](#features)